Sometimes God gives us a feeling that something is wrong with our marriage. And when He does, He wants us to act.

 When it comes to this view, signified by this umbrella, I shake my head, because the only place in Scripture where it actually talks about a spouse sanctifying the other it is completely mutual.
 (Ephesians 5:24-25 talks about Jesus sanctifying the wife, not the husband doing so).
-1 Corinthians 7:12-14 says this:
+Then there’s this:

 So the wife can sanctify the husband.
 That seems an awful lot like the husband can be under the wife’s umbrella, doesn’t it?